princjef/gomarkdoc/README.md

   -u, --include-unexported                 Output documentation for unexported symbols, methods and fields in addition to exported ones.
   -o, --output string                      File or pattern specifying where to write documentation output.
 Defaults to printing to stdout.
       --repository.default-branch string   Manual override for the git repository URL used in place of automatic detection.
-      --repository.directory string        Manual override for the root directory of the git repository use in place of automatic detection.
+      --repository.path string             Manual override for the path from the root of the git repository used in place of automatic detection.
       --repository.url string              Manual override for the git repository URL used in place of automatic detection.
   -t, --template stringToString            Custom template string to use for the provided template name instead of the default template. (default [])
       --template-file stringToString       Custom template file to use for the provided template name instead of the default template. (default [])
   -v, --verbose count                      Log additional output from the execution of the command.
 Can be chained for additional verbosity.
+      --version                            Print the version.
 ```

 The gomarkdoc command processes each of the provided packages\, generating documentation for the package in markdown format and writing it to console\.
 For example\, if you have a package in your current directory and want to send it to a documentation markdown file\, you might do something like this: